Importance of the X-ray edge singularity for the detection of relic neutrinos in the PTOLEMY project: Formulation of the problem

-which comprises the kinetic part, weak interaction part and the coupling between the daughter ion and graphene.
+which comprises the kinetic part, the weak interaction part, and the coupling between the daughter ion and graphene.
 The kinetic part is trivial, and it is the total relativistic energy of free motion of all particles involved in the process

-Here $\nu$ stands for the neutrino, $e$ for the electron, $M$ and $D$ for the mother and the daughter isotopes respectively, $v_F$ is the Fermi velocity $C^\dagger_{ks}$ and $C_{ks}$ are the creation and annihilation operators for the electrons in the graphene respectively, and s is the band index of the graphene.
+Here $H_\nu$ stands for the kinetic energy of the neutrino, $H_e$ -- for the kinetic energy of the beta-electron, $H_M$ and $H_D$ are the Hamiltonians of the isolated mother and the daughter isotopes respectively, $v_F$ is the Fermi velocity $C^\dagger_{ks}$ and $C_{ks}$ are the creation and annihilation operators for the electrons in the graphene respectively, and s is the band index of the graphene.
 The spin and valley indices have been absorbed into the band index.

 The term